ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 Using half precision will not speed anything up, in fact it will make the solver slower.
 The reason for this is that LAPACK and the BLAS do not (__YET__) support half precision, so all the clever stuff in there is missing.
-We provide a half precision LU factorization for Float16 __/src/Factorizations/hlu!.jl__ that is better than nothing.
+We provide a half-precision LU factorization for Float16 __/src/Factorizations/hlu!.jl__ that is better than nothing.
 It's a hack of Julia's  ```generic_lu!``` with threading and a couple compiler directives.
-Even so, it's 2.5 -- 8 x __slower__ than a double precision LU.
+Even so, it's 2.5–8 x __slower__ than a double precision LU.
 Half precision support for both Float16 and BFloat16 is coming
 (Julia and Apple support Float16 in hardware!
 Apple hardware supports